LibrariesHacked/librarieshacked.github.io/_posts/2020-08-24-data-schema-membership.md

 Last year a working group organised by the DCMS began creating a public library data schema.
 There is more detail on that in [library open data: an update](https://dcmslibraries.blog.gov.uk/2020/08/03/library-open-data-an-update/) by Claire Back.
 The [library data schema pages](https://schema.librarydata.uk) are also available to explore.
 But here's some personal thoughts on the membership dataset.

 All public libraries hold data on members.
 And it has plenty of problems and discussion points.
 To start with, how long do people remain members without using their library?
-I have loads of library cards, and like to think of myself as a member of them.
+I have loads of library cards, and like to think of myself as a member of them all.
 But those libraries will have deleted me years ago.

 <figure>
   <img src="https://github.com/LibrariesHacked/librarieshacked.github.io/raw/master/images/2020-08-24-library-cards.jpg" alt="A set of library cards including a school library and 7 other library services"/>